Jurimatic by Exlitem

 Paluzzi, who was diagnosed with the rare and aggressive cancer in 2021, received $5 million for past pain and suffering and $3 million for future suffering.
 The jury concluded that J&J’s talc-based products, specifically Johnson’s Baby Powder and Shower to Shower, were defectively designed and that the defect was a substantial factor in causing her illness.

 Notably, the jury found liability solely on the grounds of design defect.
-Claims for failure to warn and breach of i
+Claims for failure to warn and breach of implied warranty were rejected.

 Categories